Doris May

-Doris May (born Helen Garrett; October 15, 1902 – May 12, 1984), was an American actress of the silent era.
+Doris May (born Helen Gregory Garrett; October 15, 1902 – May 12, 1984), billed initially as Doris Lee, was an American actress of the silent era.
 She appeared in 29 films between 1917 and 1927, generally as a leading lady.
 Most of her roles were in westerns and comedies, although she also starred in some melodramas.

+Early life and career

+Born in Seattle, Washington, on October 15, 1902, May was the eldest of two children born to sportswriter George E. Garrett, aka Willie Green.
+She attended Broadway High School.

+In 1917, prior to her first credited screen role ("Mabel Glennie" in His Mother's Boy), May was the double for Mary Pickford, in The Little American.

+Personal life and death

+May was the sister of screenwriter Otis Garrett.

-May married actor and producer Wallace MacDonald in 1921, and they remained wed until his death in 1978.
+May married actor and producer Wallace MacDonald in Los Angeles on May 5, 1921, and they remained wed until his death in 1978.